valkey-io/valkey-doc/commands/xlen.md

 Returns the number of entries inside a stream.
 If the specified key does not exist the command returns zero, as if the stream was empty.
-However note that unlike other Redis types, zero-length streams are possible, so you should call `TYPE` or `EXISTS` in order to check if a key exists or not.
+However note that unlike other Valkey types, zero-length streams are possible, so you should call `TYPE` or `EXISTS` in order to check if a key exists or not.